-Why is Crohn's Disease Painful?
+Why is Crohn's disease painful?

 What helps pain in Crohn's disease?

-To manage arthritis in Crohn's disease, reducing inflammation in the colon typically treats joint swelling, as well.
+To manage arthritis in Crohn's, reducing inflammation in the colon typically treats joint swelling, as well.
 The only type that does not appear to respond to colon inflammation treatment is axial arthritis, which causes low back and/or buttock pain.
 For this type of arthritis, short-term treatment with prednisone or sulfasalazine, or biologics such as infliximab (Remicade®), adalimumab (Humira®), and certolizumab (Cimzia®) also help.

-Crohn's disease research
+Crohn's disease research and support

 People with Crohn’s can find comfort in the wide array of resources available, from support groups and advocacy group chapters to local events, online message boards, and helplines.
 Here is a good place to start connecting with others in the IBD community.